dsheiko/react-html5-form/README.md

 # React-html5-form

 Form component that that takes full advantage of HTML5 Form Validation API (https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation)

-So you:
+## Highlights
-- can use arbitrary input controls (HTML or components)
+- Components binds to any arbitrary input controls (HTML or ready-made components)
-- get control over markup constraints
+- Component provides control over markup HTML validation constraints
-- can customize standard validation messages
+- You can easily customize standard validation messages
-- can assign custom validators
+- You can assign custom validators
-- can toggle input group scope message
+- You can toggle input group scope validation messages
-- can toggle form scope message
+- You can toggle form scope error message
-- can subscribe for input event and run input group validation
+- You can subscribe for input event and run input group validation (e.g. see [On-the-fly validation](#on-the-fly-validation))

 ## Installation